Middle Ages: Trade and economy

+Church and monasticism

+Christianity was a major unifying factor between Eastern and Western Europe before the Arab conquests, but the conquest of North Africa sundered maritime connections between those areas.
+Increasingly, the Byzantine Church differed in language, practices, and liturgy from the Western Church.
+The Eastern Church used Greek instead of Western Latin.
+Theological and political differences emerged, and by the early and middle 8th century, issues such as iconoclasm, clerical marriage, and state control of the Church had widened to the extent that the cultural and religious differences were more significant than the similarities.
+A formal break known as the East–West Schism came in 1054, when the papacy and the patriarchy of Constantinople clashed over papal supremacy and excommunicated each other, which led to the division of Christianity into two Churches—the Western branch became the Roman Catholic Church and the Eastern branch the Eastern Orthodox Church.

-The ecclesiastical structure of the Roman Empire survived the movements and invasions in the west mostly intact, but the papacy was little regarded, and few of the Western bishops looked to the bishop of Rome for religious or political leadership.
-Many of the popes prior to 750 were more concerned with Byzantine affairs and Eastern theological controversies.
-The register, or archived copies of the letters, of Pope Gregory the Great (pope 590–604) survived, and of those more than 850 letters, the vast majority were concerned with affairs in Italy or Constantinople.
+The ecclesiastical structure of the Roman Empire survived the movements and invasions in the West mostly intact.
+Still, the papacy was little regarded, and few of the Western bishops looked to the bishop of Rome for religious or political leadership.
+Many of the popes before 750 were more concerned with Byzantine affairs and Eastern theological controversies.
+The register, or archived copies of the letters, of Pope Gregory the Great (pope 590–604) survived.
+Of those 850 letters, most were concerned with affairs in Italy or Constantinople.
 The only part of Western Europe where the papacy had influence was Britain, where Gregory had sent the Gregorian mission in 597 to convert the Anglo-Saxons to Christianity.
 Irish missionaries were most active in Western Europe between the 5th and the 7th centuries, going first to England and Scotland and then on to the continent.
 Under such monks as Columba (d.
 597) and Columbanus (d.
 615), they founded monasteries, taught in Latin and Greek, and authored secular and religious works.
-Early medieval people did not visit churches regularly.
-Instead, meetings with itinerant clergy and pilgrimages to popular saints' shrines were instrumental in the spread of Christian teaching.
-From the 6th century, Irish and British clerics developed special handbooks to determine the appropriate acts of penance—typically prayers, and fasts—for sinners.
-These penitentials were introduced in the Continent by missionaries from the British Isles.
-They covered several aspects of everyday life but placed a special emphasis on sexuality.
-To defend monogamous marriage, they prescribed severe penances for adulterers, fornicators and those engaged in non-reproductive sexual acts, such as homosexuals.
-In contrast with mainstream Christianity, the Bogomils of the Balkans also condemned sexual reproduction for in their dualist cosmology the Satan was responsible for the creation of the physical universe.